Supporting Children to Adapt to Change, Loss and Grief

 About this project

-Considerable research undertaken through the Centre for Children and Young People has focused on understanding the ways in which adverse life experiences impact on wellbeing and how such knowledge can be translated into effective policy and programs.
-Led by Professor Anne Graham, this ongoing research and knowledge exchange activity has resulted in a suite of pyschosocial education programs (based on the very successful flagship program, Seasons for Growth®).
+Considerable research undertaken through the Centre for Children and Young People has focused on understanding the ways in which adverse life experiences impact on wellbeing and how such knowledge can be translated into evidence-informed policy and co-designed interventions.

-These evidence-informed programs focus on supporting children, young people and adults, in a range of contexts, to learn about how change and loss impacts on their lives and to develop skills for attending to their grief.
+These evidence-informed programs focus on supporting children, young people and adults, in a range of contexts, to learn about how change and loss impact on their lives and to develop skills for attending to their grief.
 Multiple evaluations attest to the effectiveness of these interventions in supporting wellbeing and strengthening individual and community resilience.

 The current suite of Seasons for Growth related programs includes:

-- Seasons for Growth® Children and Young People’s Program (3rd Edition)
+• Seasons for Growth® Children and Young People’s Program (3rd Edition)

-- Stormbirds: Growing Through Natural Disaster (for Children and Young People) (2nd Edition)
+• Stormbirds: Growing Through Natural Disaster (for Children and Young People) (2nd Edition)

-- Seasons for Growth® Adult Program (2nd Edition)
+• Seasons for Growth® Adult Program (2nd Edition)

-- Seasons for Healing (developed in collaboration with Australian Aboriginal and Torres Strait Islander communities)
+• Seasons for Healing (developed in collaboration with Australian Aboriginal and Torres Strait Islander communities)

-- Seasons for Growth® Parent Program I: Supporting Your Child Following Separation and Divorce
+• Seasons for Growth® Parent Program I: Supporting Your Child Following Separation and Divorce

-- Seasons for Growth® Parent Program II: Supporting Your Child Following the Death of Someone They Love
+• Seasons for Growth® Parent Program II: Supporting Your Child Following the Death of Someone They Love

 The Research